apache/apisix-website/blog/en/blog/2021/09/16/tencent-cloud.md

 - Tencent
 - Kong
 - Nginx
-description: This article is a practical case of implementing Apache APISIX in Tencent Cloud’s production environment.
+description: This article mainly introduces the enterprise case of Tencent Cloud Intelligent Titanium Platform using the cloud-native API gateway Apache APISIX.
-tags: [User Case]
+tags: [Case Studies]
 ---

 > This article is a practical case of implementing Apache APISIX in Tencent Cloud’s production environment.